meridian-analytics/maipl/README.md

 - Navigate to the `docs` directory in the project.
 - Create a new markdown file with a unique name, e.g., `new-doc.md`.
-- Write your documentation content using Markdown syntax.
+- Write the documentation content using Markdown syntax.

 ### 2. Adding a New Page